NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/spills.rst

     model.spills += spill

-.. note:: A note on "Windage"
+.. admonition:: A note on "Windage"

     Floating objects experience a drift due to the wind.
 The default for substances is to have windage values set in the range 1-4% with a persistence (``  windage_persist``) of 15 minutes (900 seconds).
     This means that each element gets a random value in the range specified, and that value gets reset to a new random value every 15 minutes.